Part-time: Three years for MSc, two years for PGDip

-The dissertation will form a major component in the final year of the Masters programme.
+The Research Project will form a major component in the final year of the Masters programme.
 You will be expected to take responsibility for designing, conducting and analysing the results of a substantial investigation, which will make a contribution to the discipline under scrutiny.
-You will be encouraged to adopt a balanced perspective in the treatment process as they analyse the research material.
+You will be encouraged to adopt a balanced perspective as you analyse the research material.
 The project will be written up in the agreed Masters degree format.
 You will also be encouraged to write a short article suitable for submission for presentation at appropriate conference and where possible for publication in a specialty related journal.
 This will provide you with an opportunity to develop a professional writing style and to achieve publication.